Back to Blog

 How to Negotiate Better SLA Terms

-Agencies with multiple clients or high call volumes have negotiating leverage.
+Agencies with multiple clients or high call volumes have negotiating power.
 Use these strategies to secure better SLA terms:

 1. Aggregate your volume: Present total minutes across all clients, not per-client figures